-The Steering Committee issues an official programme, indicating the time and venue of sessional events, at the start of the Competition.
+The Steering Committee issues an official programme for the Competition and preliminary rounds of the Competition, indicating the time of the court sessions, by 6 July 2021.

 1.5 Hypothetical case to be argued

 The Steering Committee posts a hypothetical case (the problem) for argument and makes it available to participants in advance.